Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making – KION546

 It was the highest-profile counter-terror operation of Biden’s tenure, and officials appeared intent on using it to cast the President in a decisive light.
 In some ways, it mirrored raids ordered by Biden’s two predecessors to take out terror leaders in their homes, each of which was monitored in real time on a secure feed.

 Like after those missions, the White House has capitalized on the moment.
-They quickly released a photograph of a jacket-less President in the Situation Room, staring intently ahead as the raid unfolded.
+It quickly released a photograph of a jacket-less President in the Situation Room, staring intently ahead as the raid unfolded.

 Biden’s mission mirrored that operation in some ways, and he similarly decided upon using American special forces to take out the ISIS leader instead of ordering an airstrike on the home, a sign his views of the risks had shifted in the more than 10 years since bin Laden’s death.